Turing machine: Physical description

-In his 1948 essay, "Intelligent Machinery", Turing wrote that his machine consisted of:
+In his 1948 essay, "Intelligent Machinery", Turing wrote that his machine consists of:

 Description

 The Turing machine mathematically models a machine that mechanically operates on a tape.
 On this tape are symbols, which the machine can read and write, one at a time, using a tape head.
 Operation is fully determined by a finite set of elementary instructions such as "in state 42, if the symbol seen is 0, write a 1; if the symbol seen is 1, change into state 17; in state 17, if the symbol seen is 0, write a 1 and change to state 6;" etc. In the original article ("On Computable Numbers, with an Application to the Entscheidungsproblem", see also references below), Turing imagines not a mechanism, but a person whom he calls the "computer", who executes these deterministic mechanical rules slavishly (or as Turing puts it, "in a desultory manner").

 More explicitly, a Turing machine consists of: